 Finally, you need a sense of humor.
 I do worry that the severity of some trainers’ attitudes turns people off from even attempting to train their dog positively.
 Training should be fun!
 It should be rewarding for you and your dog.
 Keeping a lighthearted, positive attitude will help you and your dog feel comfortable.

 There are some amazing resources on the internet for how to get started and how to teach specific behaviors.
 If you’re trying to use positive reinforcement to troubleshoot a problem behavior – first off, good for you! – but you might want to consult with a trainer before implementing a plan.

 Otherwise, training your dog positively doesn’t have to cost you a dime!
 Just an investment in quality time spent with your pup!

-*I’m a BarkBox affiliate, which means if you click that link and buy something, you won’t pay more – in fact, you get a 10% discount on a subscription and if you spend $10 in the BarkShop you get a free bully stick – but we get a small commission.
+*I’m a BarkBox affiliate, which means if you click that link and buy something, you won’t pay more – in fact, you get a bonus toy in every box – but we get a small commission.
 I always forget to post about this, but writing about these treats triggered my memory!